tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/Before the HOL - Azure security, privacy and compliance.md

 11. Select **Save**, you will see the dialog with the input parameters.
 Fill out the form:

-    a.
-Subscription: select your **subscription**.
+    -  Subscription: select your **subscription**.

-    b.
-Resource group: Use an existing Resource group, or create a new one by entering a unique name, such as **azsecurity-\[your initials or first name\]**.
+    -  Resource group: Use an existing Resource group, or create a new one by entering a unique name, such as **azsecurity-\[your initials or first name\]**.

-    c.
-Location: Select a **location** for the Resource group.
+    -  Location: Select a **location** for the Resource group.
 Recommend using East US, East US 2, West Central US, or West US 2.

-    d.
-Modify the **sqlservername** to be something unique such as "azsecurity-\[your initials or first name\]".
+    -  Modify the **sqlservername** to be something unique such as "azsecurity-\[your initials or first name\]".

-    e.
-Fill in the remaining parameters, but if you change anything, be sure to note it for future reference throughout the lab.
+    -  Fill in the remaining parameters, but if you change anything, be sure to note it for future reference throughout the lab.

-    NOTE:  User Object Id is meant to be the object id of a user that will be added as an administrator to an Azure Key Vault instance.
+    >**Note**:  User Object Id is meant to be the object id of a user that will be added as an administrator to an Azure Key Vault instance.
 You can type anything here but the permission assignment with fail in the ARM template later unless it is a valid Azure Active Directory User Object Id.
 You can find your object id by opening a new Azure portal window and navigating to the Azure Active Directory blade, select **Users**, search for your user account, select it, in the window you will see the **Object ID** field.
 Click the copy link, then paste the value into the template object user id text box.

-    f.
-Check the **I agree to the terms and conditions stated above** checkbox.
+    -  Check the **I agree to the terms and conditions stated above** checkbox.

-    g.
-Select **Purchase**.
+    -  Select **Purchase**.

     ![The above information is entered in the form, and I agree to the terms and conditions stated above and Purchase are selected and highlighted at the bottom.](images/Hands-onlabstep-bystep-Azuresecurityprivacyandcomplianceimages/media/image6.png "Fill out the form")